-Property, Plant and Equipment (PPE)

-accounts for the single largest component of the Group assets, amounting to 70.9% of Total Assets.
-The strategic investments value of PPE of the Group to increase from

-LKR 164.9 Bn. as at 31 December 2022 to

-LKR 174.8 Bn. as at 31 December 2023.

-PPE and Right of Use Assets accounted

-for 91.9% of non-current assets as of the
+Property, Plant and Equipment (PPE) accounts for the single largest component of the Group assets, amounting to 70.9% of Total Assets.
+The strategic investments referred to above caused the net book value of PPE of the Group to increase from LKR 164.9 Bn. as at 31 December 2022 to LKR 174.8 Bn. as at 31 December 2023.
+PPE and Right of Use Assets accounted for 91.9% of non-current assets as of the reporting date.